-However, CIOs are as yet untested and for this reason some may wish to wait and see how they “bed down”.
+However, CIOs are still relatively new and untested.
 While charitable companies can take advantage of the backdrop of company law, there is a completely new legal regime for CIOs, and grey areas have already emerged and may continue to do so.

 There are also benefits to being a company which may be important for larger charities with more complex financial arrangements.
 CIO legislation makes no provision for the maintenance of a register of charges, which may make it more difficult for a CIO to borrow as a lender will not be able to obtain the protection of registering a charge at Companies House.

 Anyone establishing a new charity should certainly consider whether a CIO might be an appropriate vehicle.
 Smaller charities are likely to find the protection afforded by a limited liability entity, coupled with the lower administrative burden, a real advantage.
-New charities which plan to hold significant assets, or borrow funds, may still prefer a corporate form.
-The Cabinet Office has assumed that the target market for CIOs will be charities with incomes of between £10,000 and £500,000.
+New charities which plan to hold significant assets, or borrow funds, may still prefer to set up as a charitable company.
+The Cabinet Office originally assumed that the target market for CIOs would be charities with incomes of between £10,000 and £500,000.

 Existing unincorporated charities which are seeking to incorporate may also wish to consider the CIO as an option.
 Again, limited liability, without the need to file paperwork with Companies House, may be attractive to smaller charities.

 Existing companies limited by guarantee already have the advantage of limited liability.
-The main advantage of the CIO is the less burdensome regulatory and administrative regime.
-However, at present, there is no statutory procedure by which existing charitable companies can convert to CIO status.
-The part of the legislation which provides a framework for conversion is not yet in place.
+The main advantage of converting to a CIO is the less burdensome regulatory and administrative regime.

-BWB can advise further on the suitability of the new legal form for your own charity and on the steps which are needed to set up a CIO.
-Only time will tell whether 20% of existing charities will adopt the new structure – as estimated by the Cabinet Office – but it is certainly an enormously significant development.
+BWB can advise further on the suitability of the legal form of a CIO for your own charity and on the steps which are needed to set up a CIO.

 Posted on 03/03/2017 in Legal UpdatesBack to Knowledge